losaposta/ubuntuism/README.md

 1. Start with a clean installation of Joomla, preferably 1.7, with sample data installed.
 2. <a href="https://github.com/betweenbrain/ubuntuism/zipball/master">Download</a> the master branch zip and install it as you would any extension.
-3. Set ubuntuism as the default template in Joomla's template manager.
+3. Set *ubuntuism* as the default template in Joomla's template manager.
-4. Create a blank styles sheet, named whatever you'd like, within the CSS directory of the ubuntuism template (i.e. var/www/joomla/templates/ubuntuism/css ).
+4. Create a blank styles sheet, named whatever you'd like, within the CSS directory of the *ubuntuism* template (i.e. var/www/joomla/templates/ubuntuism/css ).
-5. Open ubuntuism in Template Manager: Styles (in Joomla 1.7) and select the name of the style sheet that you just created in the Custom Style Sheet drop-down and click save.
+5. Open *ubuntuism* in Template Manager: Styles (in Joomla 1.7) and select the name of the style sheet that you just created in the Custom Style Sheet drop-down.
+While we're in there, under the Layout parameter section, select Off next to Use CSS Sticky Footer.
+Click Save & Close.
 6. Open the style sheet that you just created in your favorite editor and begin adding the custom styles for this
 template: